moonstripe/kojinglick/content/using-github-as-cms.md

 Hopefully, your mind is as blown as mine was when I cranked this project out in 4 hours.
 Fresh and Deno provide a very streamlined DX that is hard to beat, especially given what's out there in the space currently.

-You can find the source code for the project here.
+You can find the source code for the project <a href="https://github.com/moonstripe/demo-github-cms" target="_blank" rel="noopener noreferrer">here</a> and a live demo of the blog <a href="https://simple-blog.deno.dev/welcome" target="_blank" rel="noopener noreferrer">here</a>.